Follow and No Follow Links

-Links are an important part of search engine optimization (SEO).
-They’re one of the biggest ranking factors that Google uses to determine the legitimacy and quality of your content.
+Links are an important part of SEO.
 But not all links are the same, and there’s a good reason for it.

 High-quality backlinks are great for SEO and help to build relationships and rank.
 The goal with these links is for Google bots to find them and follow them back to their source.

-Low-quality, bad, (or even neutral) backlinks don’t really do anything for SEO and can even end up diluting the efficacy of your link building in some cases.
+Low-quality, bad, (or even neutral) backlinks don’t really do anything for SEO and can even end up diluting the efficacy of your link-building.
 You don’t want bots or crawlers to use them as a ranking factor.

 So, how do you tell Google and other search engines which links to follow and which to ignore?
-By designating whether a link is follow or nofollow.
+By designating whether a link is a follow link or nofollow link.

 What are follow links?